 "A rabbit in the living room??" my husband said disbelieving.

 Now it was my turn to interject.
-Kristin was right.
+Shannon was right.

 I had fallen in love with the pet shop bunny as well and DID want the little